 Merger control applies in the scenarios and thresholds described above, regardless of whether monopolistic conduct has occurred.
-This in turn may result in an antitrust conduct, subject to investigation by the Commission on its own discretionary authority, upon request by the Federal Executive Branch, the Ministry of Economy, the Consumer Protection Agency or upon a third party claim.
+This, in turn, may result in antitrust conduct, subject to investigation by the Commission on its own discretionary authority, upon request by the Federal Executive Branch, the Ministry of Economy, the Consumer Protection Agency or upon a third party claim.

-2.6 In what circumstances is it likely that transactions between parties outside Mexico ("foreign-to-foreign" transactions) would be caught by your merger control legislation?
+2.6 In what circumstances is it likely that transactions between parties outside your jurisdiction ("foreignto-foreign" transactions) would be caught by your merger control legislation?